The Nikodym and Grothendieck properties of Boolean algebras and rings related to ideals: Definable Boolean algebras with the Nikodym property and without the Grothendieck property

 \begin{corollary} Let $\fF$ be a filter on $\omega$ and let $\aA=\aA_{\fF}$ or $\aA=\aA_{\fF}/Fin$.
 Then, $\aA$ has the Nikodym property if and only if there is no (disjointly supported) sequence $\seqn{\mu_n}$ of non-negative measures on $St(\aA)$ such that: \begin{enumerate} \item $p_{\fF}\not\in\supp\big(\mu_n\big)$ for every $n\io$, \item $\sup_{n\in\omega}\mu_n(St(\aA))=\infty$, \item if $\aA=\aA_{\fF}$, then $\lim_{n\to\infty}\mu_n\big(\clopen{\omega\sm A}_{\fF}\big)=0$ for every $A\in\fF$, or,\\ if $\aA=\aA_{\fF}/Fin$, then $\lim_{n\to\infty}\mu_n\big(\clopen{\omega\sm A}_{\fF}^*\big)=0$ for every $A\in\fF$. \end{enumerate} \end{corollary}

-The corollary and its variant for spaces $N_\fF$, presented in \cite[Theorem 4.1]{Zuc25}, are crucial for proving the following characterization of the Nikodym property for Boolean algebras $\aA_\fF$ as a conjunction of the Nikodym property of the algebras $\aA_\fF/Fin$ and of the spaces $N_\fF$.
+The corollary and its variant for spaces $N_\fF$, presented in \cite[Theorem 4.1]{Zuc25}, are crucial for proving the following characterization of the Nikodym property of Boolean algebras $\aA_\fF$ as being a conjunction of the Nikodym property of the algebras $\aA_\fF/Fin$ and of the spaces $N_\fF$.

 \begin{theorem} Let $\fF$ be a filter on $\omega$.
 Then, the algebra $\aA_{\fF}$ has the Nikodym property if and only if the algebra $\aA_{\fF}/Fin$ has the Nikodym property and the space $N_{\fF}$ has the finitely supported Nikodym property. \end{theorem} \begin{proof} Assume first that $\aA_\fF$ has the Nikodym property.
 Since the property is preserved by taking quotients (see \cite[Proposition 2.11.(b)]{Sch82}), the algebra $\aA_\fF/Fin$ has it as well.
 If the space $N_{\fF}$ did not have the finitely supported Nikodym property, then $\aA_{\fF}$ would not have the Nikodym property by \cite[Theorem 8.2]{Zuc25}, as $S_{\fF}$ contains a homeomorphic copy of $N_{\fF}$.
 Hence, $N_\fF$ has the required property, too.